NARCOTIC/Instagram-Bulk-Delete/README.md

 ⚙️ 4.
 Load the extension using __"Load Unpacked"__

 ⚙️ 5.
-Log into Instagram and go to profile page
+Log into Instagram

 ⚙️ 6.
 Open __"Inspect Element"__ ```(CTRL + SHIFT + I)```